be-fe/iSlider/README.md

 #### subjectTo

-- Subject to another instance of Slider
+- Subject to another Slider instance
-- This Slider completely controlled by the target iSlider
+- This Slider will completely controlled by the target iSlider
 - Parameters:
     - `{Object}` target
     - `{Object}` controlled configuration item (Not Enabled)